FoConrad/FoConrad.github.io/research.md

 Due to my contributions to the project, I was selected to travel to Washington D.C. and present our work at the Department of Homeland Security Science & Technology Hill Day 2016, on Capital Hill.
-An image of our stand with the program directory Dr. Michelle Colby, my colleague Ryan Stern, and myself can be seen below (in that order, from left to right).
+An image of our stand with the program director Dr. Michelle Colby, my colleague Ryan Stern, and myself can be seen below (in that order, from left to right).

 ![DHS Day](/img/dhsday.jpg)